sosprz/nettemp/readme.md

 Reset erase all changes in nettemp code. git reset --hard HEAD
 Fix: VPN not started after reboot. i2c better searching
-Check if ddatabse exist before site is loading.
+Check if ddatabse and conf.php exist before site is loading.

 7.7.3
 mv kwh to charts and gpio, gpio on/off, mv mail and sms to settings